Why Should I See a Chiropractor for a Sports Injury?

 Dr. Galante is a Certified Chiropractic Sports Physician who will help you effectively treat and prevent sports injuries using the latest techniques.

 A few of the cutting-edge treatments used at Algonquin Chiropractic Center include:

 - Super Pulsed Laser

 - Interferential Current

 If you’re ready to address a recent sports injury, or to start taking measures to prevent an injury from happening, give Algonquin Chiropractic Center a call at (847) 854-2000.

-Schedule a consultation with our licensed, certified sports chiropractor in Algonquin, IL, and take the first step to feeling better and performing better at football, tennis, wrestling, or whatever other sport you know and love.
+Schedule a consultation with our licensed, Certified Chiropractic Sports Physician in Algonquin, IL, and take the first step to feeling better and performing better at football, tennis, wrestling, or whatever other sport you know and love.